 Bright lights, digital sound effects, and the frantic clang of flippers smacking metal - most of us know the sights and sounds of pinball.
-It’s a game that’s so iconic and so mesmerizing, it’s captured the imagination of people of all ages for decades.
+It’s a game that’s so iconic and so mesmerizing, it has captured the imagination of people of all ages for decades.

-As we enter into the second decade of the 21st century, arcades are seeing a revival in the form of barcades and family entertainment venues popping up in cities across the globe.
-It’s increasingly clear both arcades and pinball are gearing up for a comeback.
-While many people likely think of pinball as a throwback to the early arcades of the 70s and the digital decadence of the 80s, most don’t realize how rich and storied the history of pinball actually is.
+As we enter into the second decade of the 21st century, arcades are seeing a revival in the form of barcades and family entertainment venues.
+While many people think of pinball as a throwback to the early arcades of the 70s and the digital decadence of the 80s, most don’t realize how rich and storied the history of pinball actually is.

 So, let’s take a look back through the long history of a game that has permeated our culture for generations!